EMDR for Complex PTSD: What You Need to Know

 The result?
 Clients who:

-• Live in constant threat response (fight, flight, freeze, fawn)
+Live in a constant threat response (fight, flight, freeze, fawn)

-• Struggle to regulate emotions or identify needs
+Struggle to regulate emotions or identify their needs

 Why EMDR Is So Effective for Complex Trauma (When Done Safely)